cjstreet/UFOs/README.md

 ![png](images/state_shape.png)

 ### Issues:

-Currently, the filtering fields are case sensitive.The code needs to be updated to allow for uppercase and lowercase values.
+Currently, the filtering fields are case sensitive.
+The code should be updated to allow for uppercase and lowercase values.
 Another issue of this site is it's hard to get a good overview of the entire data set.
-For example, which states are present which are not?
+For example, which states are present in the dataset and which are not?
--

 ### Further Recommendations:

-The summary addresses two additional recommendations for further development (4 pt)
+One recommendation is to provide a pulldown menu so that users know which states and countries they can filter on.
+Another recommendation would be to add the number of rows returned with each filter.